What are Canopy's Content Categories?

 The Email category includes email apps and websites, such as Gmail, Microsoft Outlook, Yahoo Mail, Mailbox, and more.

-The Finance category includes finance and business related apps and websites, such as banking apps, investment services, mobile payment apps, and more.
+The Money Management category includes finance and business related apps and websites, such as banking apps, investment services, mobile payment apps, and more.

 The Games category includes gaming apps and websites, such as Angry Birds, Candy Crush, NBA Live, and more.